 2 people favorited this theater

 Charles Forbes, who also owned the nearby State Theatre, purchased the Gem Theatre in 1991 and began an eighteen-month restoration, which brought the small house back to its original appearance.
-The Gem Theatre once again was home to live stage perfomances.
+The Gem Theatre once again was home to live stage performances.

-In 1997, the Gem Theatre made national news when the theater was lifted from its former foundation and moved about half a mile away from its original location to make way for the construction of the new Detroit Stadium.
+In 1997, the Gem Theatre made national news when the theatre was lifted from its former foundation and moved about half a mile away from its original location to make way for the construction of the new Detroit Stadium.
 The move placed the Gem Theatre in the Guinness Book of World Records, as the heaviest building ever moved on wheels, at about five million pounds.
-It arrived at its new home at Madison and Brush as a crowd of several hundred cheered.
+It arrived at its new home at Madison Avenue and Brush as a crowd of several hundred cheered.

 After a small restoration, the Gem Theatre reopened in late-1998.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.